 When I found out I was getting a Gurkha cigar to review, I thought one thing: I’d better eat something beforehand.
 A lot of Gurkha cigars have a reputation for testing your motor functions after you smoke them, particularly the Evil and the Assassin.
 But when I took a look at the Gurkha Vintage Shaggy Torpedo Natural, I suspected that I might not have been dealing with the juggernaut nicotine cannon that I anticipated.
-It had a pretty light wrapper and smelled surprisingly mild.
+It had a pretty light wrapper and smelled surprisingly mellow.
 So when I got home from work, I ate a good-sized meal to be on the safe side, put on the New York Rangers game, and got ready to tackle this cigar.

 The USA Connecticut wrapper was probably the nicest looking light wrapper I have ever seen—it was a nice golden color and had an attractive glossy sheen to it.
 Additionally the cigar was very well rolled, and I could barely find the seams of the wrapper.
 The foot of this cigar was shaggy, meaning the wrapper stopped about ¼ inch from the foot and the filler tobaccos stuck out.
 This allowed for easy lighting, and also created a cool, “straight from the factory” aesthetic.
 I snipped the cigar about a half inch down the tapered head and was ready to go.
 The pre-light draw was nutty and peppery but not enough to make me cough.

 I’d always been told that the wrapper is responsible for most of the flavor of the cigar, so I decided to test this with the all-filler shaggy foot.
 I lit the cigar up with relative ease and took a few draws; I got a lot of sweetness that I can’t quite describe and a little bit of nuttiness as I did before.
 The burn was straight, though it was a little bit slanted, and the ash plumed outward at the shaggy foot.